thewoodfish/SamaritanDB/README.md

-# SamaritanDB: Your data, Your rules
+# SamaritanDB: Your Data, Your Rules

-SamaritanDB is a decentralized data store that empowers users to keep control and soverignty of the data stored about them by applications and services they interact with across the internet.
-Please visit [link]our wiki to find out what it is and why it is important.
+SamaritanDB is a decentralized data store that empowers users to maintain control and sovereignty over the data stored about them by the applications and services they interact with on the internet.
+To learn more about what SamaritanDB is and why it holds significance, please visit [our wiki](link).